Sounds like some epic fantasy novel—The Third Age.

 We will have more on financial matters in upcoming Annuals—including buying a house.

 The first age is dependence—birth through adolescence.
 The second age is when one gains independence—more education, moves away from home and finds some livelihood.
+Some say 65-80 years–forget numbers.
+It’s what this article is about–YOUR time to make life golden between the working years and the fourth age.
 The fourth age?
 Well, that’s back to some dependence perhaps, until the end of this time on earth as a mortal.